zhinst/zhinst-toolkit/examples/awg.md

 to the [user manuals](https://docs.zhinst.com/hdawg_user_manual/tutorial_command_table.html#umhd.tutorials.ct.introduction).
 Note that the command table is not supported on all devices that have an AWG.

-The command tables is specified in the JSON format and need to comform to a device specific schema.
+The command tables is specified in the JSON format and need to conform to a device specific schema.
 The user manuals explain in detail how the command table is structured and used.
-Similar to the Waveforms zhinst-toolkit offers a helper class for the comman table usage called ``CommandTable``.
+Similar to the Waveforms zhinst-toolkit offers a helper class for the command table usage called ``CommandTable``.

 > Note:
 >